Details

 Jeremy Wasser, Ph.D. is an Associate Professor of Physiology at Texas A&M University.
 Dr. Wasser serves as the program leader for study abroad programs in Germany, focused on the history of medicine, providing future doctors and biomedical science researchers with a foundation in physiology and the medical humanities.
 Along with his scientific publications he has written and lectured on the culture of disease, the history of public health and health policy, the history of human experimentation, and the role of physiological education in contemplative practices.
 Additionally, Wasser’s training in opera and theatre inform the unique personas that he creates for lectures in the history of medicine and performances related to science and storytelling.

-Virtual Classroom: Full access to an online educational platform with discussion forum, videos of recordings, syllabus, and reading list.
+Virtual Classroom: Full access to an online educational platform with videos of recordings, syllabus, and reading list.

 Location: LIVE INTERACTIVE ON-LINE HISTORY LECTURES